kevinreddot/forsh/README.md

 exit.
 If login has terminal allocated, it will log this event as it would mean, the user tried to login interactively.

+## Configuration
+Configuration is compile-time and is done via `config.h` file.
+Edit it and recompile.
+Options are:

+- **RESOLVE_USERNAME** is used to control, if `forsh` will call `getpwuid()` to convert user ID of a logging-in user into username.
+To successfully run `getpwuid()` one need NSS subsystem fully functioning.
+In a case of chrooted environment this requires `nsswitch.conf` files together with used NSS libraries, possibly real `passwd` file and/or other configuration and binary files like `sssd`-related stuff.
+Those files might be sensitive (i.e., `sssd.conf` may contain passwords for LDAP) and you may decide you don't want to have them in the chrooted environment.
+In this case you may disable username resolution and `forsh` will only log user ID.

 ## Links

 - https://news.ycombinator.com/item?id=12206628